Queens Room Women’s Empowerment Group &

 Greetings!
 My name is Terri L. Bailey.
-I am a 54-year-old woman who wears many different hats: wife, mother, writer, community educator, and organizer.
+I am a 56-year-old woman who wears many different hats: wife, mother, writer, community educator, and organizer.
 I have worked in the field of women’s health for many years, holding a variety of jobs ranging from receptionist to lay health worker at a feminist clinic.
-I have taught women how to do vaginal and cervical self-examination and been trained in the Black Women’s Health Project method of self-help facilitation.
+I have taught women how to do vaginal and cervical self-examination and have been trained in the Black Women’s Health Project method of self-help facilitation.
 My life has been challenging, but I have managed to persevere despite my obstacles.

 In the past, I felt the primary requirement of being a good woman was putting the need of others before I attended to my own needs.
 This sense of responsibility and obligation led to stress and often serious bouts of depression.
 Stress and depression, in my opinion, led to a physical manifestation of emotional pain.
 I was always sick because I rarely took the time out to care for myself.
-Placing the needs of others before mine was an excellent excuse for not taking care of me.
+Placing the needs of others before mine was an excellent excuse for not taking care of myself.

-Moreover, for a long time, I classified myself as a victim.
+For a long time, I classified myself as a victim.
 Year after year, I would repeat my victim story.
 I was a victim of childhood sexual molestation, rape, kidnapping, domestic violence (observed and experienced), poverty, educational discrimination, and religious trauma.
 When I began to share my story, hoping to help others, I would relive each second in victim mode.
 I talked in length about how bad I felt, and how scarred each incident left me.
 The narrative was always sad and pathetic.
 Then one day, I read something about internalized oppression and self-imposed victimization.
 I realized if I believed I was a victim, I was my own worst oppressor.
 Seeing myself as a victim kept me depressed, beat down, and with low self-esteem.
 I worked hard to change my thinking and began to see myself as a survivor and a warrior.

-I began to study EFT (tapping), life-coach techniques and made a conscious decision to invest in myself spiritually.
+I began to study EFT (tapping), and life-coach techniques and made a conscious decision to invest in myself spiritually.
 I made little changes to my daily routine and challenged myself to become my most vocal cheerleader.
 These minor changes made a significant difference, and I began to transform.
 I reclaimed my power, and with hard work, I changed from a weepy, scared woman to a warrior woman.

 Don’t get me wrong.
 I am not perfect.
 I wake up in the morning, reminding myself about the necessity of self-care.
 Sometimes the moment I open my eyes, I consider all that needs to be done for others before I’ve even given thanks for another day.
 Over the past few years, I’ve gotten better and held myself accountable for loving me first.
 I also have a network of friends (including my husband) who hold me accountable, and I do the same for them.